Jumpstart Your Warrior Resolutions:Instill These 5 Healthy Eating Habits Now

 Made a New Year’s resolution already?
-If you’re like many of us, chances are that resolution revolved around losing weight or eating more healthily, at least in part.
+If you’re like many of us, chances are that your resolution will revolve around losing weight, getting more shredded, or eating more healthily.

-Here are five ways you get a jumpstart on your New Year’s resolution now:
+Here's 5 ways you can get a jumpstart on your New Year’s resolution now:

 5. Focus on Vegetables, Not Carbs